- Homepage

 How much money will an individual receive each week while on unemployment compensation?

 If an individual is found to be eligible, the amount of her unemployment check will be between $32 and $275 per week, based on her previous earnings.
-An individual’s work history determines the duration of her benefit eligibility.
+An individual’s work history determines the duration of her benefit eligibility

 Can a current/former university employee be denied Unemployment Compensation Benefits?